-VideoQA can be understood from different perspectives, since the aim is to gain multi-view and multi-level understanding of videos guided by specific questions.
+VideoQA can be understood from different perspectives, since the aim is to gain multi-view and multi-grained understanding of videos under the guidance of specific questions.

-\textbf{Modality-based Taxonomy.} According to the data modality invoked in the questions and answers (see Figure~\ref{fig:modality-based}), VideoQA can be classified into normal VideoQA, Multi-modal VideoQA (MM VideoQA), and Knowledge-based VideoQA (KB VideoQA).
+\textbf{Modality-based Taxonomy.} According to the data modality invoked in the questions and answers, VideoQA can be classified into normal VideoQA, multi-modal VideoQA (MM VideoQA), and knowledge VideoQA (KB VideoQA).
 Normal VideoQA only invokes visual resources to understand the question and to derive the correct answer.
-It emphasizes visual understanding and reasoning of the video elements and reasoning of their relations.
-Usually, the videos are usually user-generated on social platforms.
-Different from normal videoQA, MM VideoQA may invoke other resources of QA, such as subtitles/transcripts and text plots of movies~\cite{tapaswi2016movieqa} and TV shows~\cite{lei2018tvqa}.
-MM VideoQA challenges multi-modal information fusion and understanding.
-Finally, KB VideoQA~\cite{garcia2020knowit} demands external knowledge distillation from explicit knowledge bases or commonsense reasoning~\cite{fang2020video2commonsense}.
+It emphasizes visual understanding of the video elements and reasoning of their relations.
+Usually, the videos are short and are typically user-generated on social platforms.
+Different from normal VideoQA, MM VideoQA often involves other resources aside from visual contents, such as subtitles/transcripts and text plots of movies~\citep{tapaswi2016movieqa} and TV shows~\citep{lei2018tvqa}.
+MM VideoQA mainly challenges multi-modal information fusion and long video story understanding.
+Finally, KB VideoQA~\citep{garcia2020knowit} demands external knowledge distillation from explicit knowledge bases or commonsense reasoning~\citep{fang2020video2commonsense}.
 Different from MM VideoQA, KB VideoQA provides a global knowledge base for the whole dataset, instead of giving paired ``knowledge'' for each question.
 For better understanding of the three kinds of VideoQA, we show typical examples in Figure~\ref{fig:introduction} (right).

-\textbf{Question-based Taxonomy.} According to the type of questions (or the challenges hosted in the questions), VideoQA can be classified into Factoid VideoQA and Inference VideoQA.
-A factoid question directly asks about the visual fact, such as location (\texttt{where is}), objects/attributes (\texttt{who/what (color) is}), and invokes little relations to understand the questions and infer the correct answers.
-Factoid QA emphasizes a holistic understanding of the questions and challenges the recognition of the visual elements.
-In contrast, Inference VideoQA aims to explore the logic reasoning ability in the dynamic scenarios, and it features various relationships between the visual facts.
-Though rich in relation types, VideoQA emphasizes temporal (\texttt{before/after}) and causal (\texttt{why/How}) relationships that feature temporal dynamics, as proposed by recent works \cite{zadeh2019social,yi2020clevrer,xiao2021next}.
+\textbf{Question-based Taxonomy.} According to the type of question (or the challenges posted in the questions), VideoQA can be classified into factoid VideoQA and inference VideoQA.
+A factoid question directly asks about the visual fact, such as the location (\texttt{where is}), objects/attributes (\texttt{who/what (color) is}), and invokes little relations to understand the questions and infer the correct answers.
+Factoid QA emphasizes the holistic understanding of the questions and the recognition of the visual elements.
+In contrast, inference VideoQA aims to explore the logic and knowledge reasoning ability in dynamic scenarios.
+It features various relationships between the visual facts.
+Though rich in relation types, VideoQA emphasizes temporal (\texttt{before/after}) and causal (\texttt{why/How/what if}) relationships that feature temporal dynamics, as emphasized by recent works \citep{zadeh2019social,yi2020clevrer,xiao2021next,li2022representation}.